ATTORNEY FEES IN DISABILITY CASES

 Sometimes, the SSA simply fails to take out the attorney fee and send it to you instead.
 In those cases, you must still pay the attorney fee.
 You will know if this happens by reading your Notice of Award.

 In your Notice of Award, it will state how much money your will receive on a monthly basis.
 It will also outline how much money you will receive for your back benefit.
 Then, there will be a paragraph stating that 25% of your back benefit is going to pay the attorney fee.
-If the Notice of Award doesn’t contain this language, then it will state they accidentally paid you the attorney fee.
-Next, your attorney will call you and ask you to pay the attorney fee once you receive your back benefit award.
+If the Notice of Award doesn’t contain this language, then it will state they made a mistake and paid you the attorney fee.
+Next, your attorney will call you and ask you to pay the attorney fee once you receive your past due benefits.

-IS IT WORTH THE ATTORNEY FEES TO HIRE A LAWYER IN YOUR SSD & SSI CASE?
+IS IT WORTH THE ATTORNEY FEES TO HIRE A LAWYER IN YOUR SSDI & SSI CASE?

 It isn’t easy to get Social Security benefits.
 The application process can be frustrating.
 Mostly, because it can take years.
 But, having an attorney throughout this process is worth it.
 It is our belief that when you have an attorney handling your case, the SSA makes sure they follow their own procedures.

-Additionally, when you have an attorney with Social Security legal experience, they will have access to the SSA’s decisions throughout SSA’s five step review process.
+Additionally, when you have an attorney with Social Security legal experience, they will have access to the decisions throughout SSA’s five step review process.
 They can submit medical evidence that may be missing from your case.
+They can talk to the SSA worker who is making the decision in your case.

 There is evidence that hiring an attorney with experience raises your chances of winning your SSDI and SSI benefits by 30%.
 It is also smart to hire an attorney to help you at your hearing.
 After all, you are the star witness at your hearing.
-If you hire an attorney with experience, then they can prepare you to testify.
-Learn more about how to prepare for your SSD hearing.
+If you hire an attorney with experience, then they can prepare you to testify in court.
+Learn how to prepare for your SSD hearing.
+Also, learn about possible trick questions that the SSA judge might ask you.

 WHAT WILL BE THE COST IF YOU DO NOT HIRE AN ATTORNEY?